 - Your aorta has ruptured.

-pain or high blood pressure that cannot be controlled.
+- You have pain that cannot be controlled.

 - Other arteries or organs are damaged.